Angela Camacho: Outreach and advocacy

 Camacho is active in supporting and promoting women in science.
-She was a Leader for Colombia in the Movement of Women in Physics in Paris (March, 2002).
-Camacho helped create, and is currently President of, the Colombian Network of Women Scientists, which aims to stimulate the participation of women of all ages in Colombian scientific development.
-In an interview in 2019, Camacho says that gender biases in the games of young children can affect how they feel about sciences in the future, and states that there is still work to be done in her country towards gender equality in science.
+She was a Leader for Colombia in the Movement of Women in Physics in Paris (March 2002).
+Camacho helped create, and as of 2021 is President of the Colombian Network of Women Scientists, which aims to stimulate the participation of women of all ages in Colombian scientific development.
+In an interview in 2019, Camacho says that gender biases in young children's games can affect how they feel about science in the future, and states that there is still work to be done in her country towards gender equality in science.